Launch / Mobility Platform / 2010s-present

 Sources

 Uber and the Convenience Standard That Rewrote the Curb is a launch case about Uber in 2010s-present.
 Uber's deeper launch decision was not simply app-based hailing.
-It reset what people believed a ride should feel like: visible, immediate, cashless, and trackable.
+It reset what people believed a ride should read like: visible, immediate, cashless, and trackable.
 When a launch rewrites baseline user behavior, the brand wins through habit before it wins through affection.
 But once the habit becomes infrastructure, governance becomes part of the brand promise.

 When a launch rewrites baseline user behavior, the brand wins through habit before it wins through affection.
 But once the habit becomes infrastructure, governance becomes part of the brand promise.